- Long Island Solar Farm

 Energy Systems Division

-Renewables and Grid Analysis research addresses the key challenges facing modernization of the electric power grid and the integration of renewable energy resources.
+Renewables and Grid Modernization research addresses the key challenges facing modernization of the electric power grid and the integration of renewable energy resources.

 - Power system modeling, simulation, stability analysis and control synthesis